-As a Broward County divorce attorney, the most common question I am asked during an initial divorce interview (where the parties have minor children) is, “What will I owe in child support?” or “What will my spouse owe me in child support?”
+As a family law attorney with offices in Fort Lauderdale and Weston, the most common question I am asked during an initial divorce interview (where the parties have minor children) is, “What will I owe in child support?” or “What will my spouse owe me in child support?”

 Although I cannot respond to this question with a simple one sentence answer, I can answer some more specific, yet common child support related issues (over a series of articles) which will help my clients understand the factors that the Court considers when determining child support obligations.

-If you have minor children and are considering filing for divorce in Broward County you should speak with an experienced family law attorney to discuss your rights.
-The family law and divorce attorneys at Lyons, Snyder & Collin offer consultations free of charge.
+If you have minor children and are considering filing for divorce in Broward County you should speak with an experienced family law attorney at Lyons, Snyder & Collin to discuss your rights.
+The divorce attorneys at Lyons, Snyder & Collin offer consultations free of charge.

 Click the following links for additional answers to other common child support questions: (1) Child Support #1; (2) Child Support #2; (3) Changes in Florida’s Alimony Laws Explained.